 Imagine you have guests who are potential customers and coming from foreign countries.
-You decided to pay all costs for those guests.
-Guests need to get visas, buy flights and book hotels.
-Money spent on consular service (visa processing and extension) costs; transportation and hotel can be expensed into an LLC.
+You decided to pay all the costs for those guests.
+Guests need to get visas, buy flights, and book hotels.
+Money spent on consular service (visa processing and extension), transportation, and hotel costs can be expensed into an LLC.

 If services are received by a business in Georgia from a business outside the country, will VAT be due?